Professional in Human Resources

 Professional in Human Resources (PHR) is a certification in the human resource management profession.
 The certification, awarded by the Human Resource Certification Institute (HRCI), signifies that individuals possess the theoretical knowledge and practical experience in human resource management necessary to pass an examination demonstrating a mastery of the body of knowledge in the field.
 The Senior Professional in Human Resources (SPHR) is the senior-most human resources certification for those who have also demonstrated a strategic mastery of the HR body of knowledge.

 Exam

 The exams are administered at computer-based testing centers throughout the world.
+Online testing is also available.
 The exams are offered at all times throughout the year.

 The exam is both knowledge- and experience-based.
 Candidates are given three hours to answer 175 multiple-choice questions.
 The test specifications are based on the PHR/SPHR Body of Knowledge, which is composed of five functional areas.

+aPHR certification

+In 2016, the HRCI announced the Associate Professional in Human Resources (aPHR) certification.
+The aPHR is a knowledge certification designed for professionals early in their HR career or non-HR professionals.
+Unlike other HR certifications, it does not require any professional HR experience and simply assesses candidates on their knowledge in five functional areas with the following weights: